iot-Noob/API-Boiler-Plate/README.md

-# FastAPI Authentication Example
-FastAPI Authentication Example
+# FastAPI Basic boiler palte with 2FA and Advance encryption methods.
-This project demonstrates how to use FastAPI with JWT for authentication, Argon2 for password hashing, and Two-Factor Authentication (2FA) for enhanced security.
+This project demonstrates how to use FastAPI with JWT for authentication, Argon2 for password hashing, Two-Factor Authentication (2FA) for enhanced security, and AES for encrypting sensitive information.
 The application includes endpoints for user login, signup, account update, and account deletion.

 ## Prerequisites